evansb/source-toolchain/README.md

 ## Credits

-This project uses RxJS 5 for its streaming API, acorn for parsing JS, and jshint for linting.
+This project uses RxJS 5 for its streaming API, esprima for parsing JS, and jshint for linting.

 ## Contributors